shihuang047/2bRAD-M/README.md

          -o   <dir>    The output directory (if it doesn't exist, will be created automatically as 'outdir').
        OPTIONS of Qualitative Analysis
-         -p   <str>   If qualitative analysis applies or not [default: yes] (yes or no) -s1  <str>   The enzyme site(s) for the qualitative analysis.
+         -p   <str>   If qualitative analysis applies or not [default: yes] (yes or no) -s1  <str>   The enzymatic site(s) for the qualitative analysis.
 One or more sites can be specified(comma separated) [default: 5]
-                      It represents which enzyme(s) will be used for digital restriction digestion, the contruction of 2b-Tag-DB for the following qualitative analysis and quantitative analysis).
+                      It represents which enzymatic recognition site(s) will be used for digital restriction digestion, and contructing 2b-Tag-DB for the following qualitative analysis and quantitative analysis.
                       [1]CspCI  [5]BcgI  [9]BplI     [13]CjePI  [17]AllEnzyme
                       [2]AloI   [6]CjeI  [10]FalI    [14]Hin4I
                       [3]BsaXI  [7]PpiI  [11]Bsp24I  [15]AlfI
                       [4]BaeI   [8]PsrI  [12]HaeIV   [16]BslFI
-         -t1  <str>   The taxonomic level for 2bRAD markers in the qualitative database, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: species]
+         -t1  <str>   The taxonomic rank for 2bRAD markers in the qualitative database, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: species]
        OPTIONS of Quantitative Analysis
          -q   <str>   If the quantitative analysis applies or not [default: yes] (yes or no) -gsc <int>   G score threshold for identifying the condidate microbes present in a sample in qualitative analysis, which also determines the membership of sample-specific 2B-Tag-DB in the quantitative analysis step. [default: 5, it means >5]
          -gcf <int>   The threshold of the 2bRAD tag number for the presence of a microbial genome (i.e., GCF) in the qualitative analysis, which also determines the membership of sample-specific 2B-Tag-DB in the quantitative analysis step. [default: 1, it means >1]
          -s2  <str>   The enzyme site for the quantitative analysis. (refer to -s1) [default: 5, must be included in para -s1]
-         -t2  <str>   The taxonomic level for 2bRAD markers in the quantitative analysis, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: species]
+         -t2  <str>   The taxonomic rank for 2bRAD markers in the quantitative analysis, which should be one of the following: kingdom,phylum,class,order,family,genus,species,strain. [default: species]
        OPTIONS of CPU
-         -c1  <int>   The number of CPUs used for parallelization of the digital digestion step for multiple samples. [default: 10]
+         -c1  <int>   The number of CPUs used for parallelizing the digital digestion step for multiple samples. [default: 10]
-         -c2  <int>   The number of CPUs used for parallelization of abundance profiling for multiple samples using a single enzymatic site and combining results from multiple enzymatic sites have been set via -s1. [default: 8] (each CPU needs about 15~65G of memory)
+         -c2  <int>   The number of CPUs used for parallelizing abundance profiling for multiple samples based on a single enzyme and combining results from multiple enzymes have been set via -s1. [default: 8] (each CPU needs about 15~65G of memory)
        OPTIONS of Quality Control
-         -qc  <str>   If quality control apply or not. [default: yes] (yes or no) -qcn <float> The maximum ratio of base "N". [default: 0.08] -qcq <int>   The minimum quality score to keep. [default: 30] -qcp <int>   The minimum percentage of bases that must have [-qcq] quality. [default: 80] -qcb <int>   The quality values of base [default: 33] OPTIONS of Merging profiles
+         -qc  <str>   If quality control apply or not. [default: yes] (yes or no) -qcn <float> The maximum ratio of base "N". [default: 0.08] -qcq <int>   The minimum quality score to keep. [default: 30] -qcp <int>   The minimum percentage of bases that must have [-qcq] quality. [default: 80] -qcb <int>   ASCII+33 or ASCII+64 quality scores as Phred scores [default: 33] OPTIONS of Merging profiles
          -ms  <str>   The mock-community sample name(s) (separated by commas).
 The specified samples will be removed from the merged output table.
          -ncs <str>   The sample name(s) (separated by commas) of negative control that can be used for filtering potential contaminations.